 Stage Five—Together, At Last:

 By the time couples reach stage five, they have a shared history and countless memories.
 Since they’d both agree that marriage hasn’t been easy, they feel a sense of accomplishment.
 They appreciate each other rather than feel threatened by their differences.
-Their children are older and more independent; giving couples more time to focus on each other.
+Their children are older and more independent.
+This gives couples more time to focus on each other.
 They’ve come full circle.

 Keep yourself healthy and active so that you can enjoy the fruits of your labor!
 And remember, anything worth having in life is worth working for

 Even though this article was written outside of a Bible-believing framework, the information can still be helpful to all of us to consider.
 Marriage is NOT easy.
-It has its twists and turns that can sneak up on us and sabotage our ideals.
+It has its twists and turns that can sabotage our ideals.
 Whenever you put two sinners together, conflict is going to inevitably happen.

-But when our expectations meet up with reality, that’s when we need to readjust our thinking (without panicking, thinking things will always be as bad as they appear at the time) so we work THROUGH them in a BIBLE- LIVING way with God’s help.
+But when our expectations meet up with reality, that’s when we need to readjust our thinking.
+It’s important not to panic, thinking things will always be as bad as they appear at the time.
+Instead, we need to double down and work THROUGH them in a BIBLE- LIVING way with God’s help.

 The question is: are you weathering the different stages of marriage with a long-term goal in mind?
-Marriage is supposed to be a life-long marathon, not a short sprint in the “race” of life.
-In a marathon you pace yourself through each stage so you’re able to victoriously cross the finish line.
+Marriage is supposed to be a life-long marathon.
+It’s not a short sprint in the “race” of life.
+In a marathon you pace yourself through each stage.
+That way you’re able to victoriously cross the finish line.

-Keep in mind that God can show you how to navigate through the rough stages and help you to get to a better place relationally.
+Keep in mind that God can show you how to navigate through the rough stages.
+He can help you to get to a better place relationally.
 Let Him do His perfect work IN you and THROUGH you.

 Cindy and Steve Wright